 Integration with Other Systems

 The integration of accounting software with other business systems, such as CRM and inventory management systems, is also becoming more common.
 This integration allows businesses to automate the flow of data between different systems, reducing the need for manual data entry and improving the accuracy of their financial records.
-For example, when a sales order is entered into a CRM system, the corresponding journal entry can be automatically created in QuickBooks Online.
+Take this: when a sales order is entered into a CRM system, the corresponding journal entry can be automatically created in QuickBooks Online.

 Professional Insights